readium/webpub-manifest/modules/encryption.md

 # Encryption

-The `encrypted` key is a Link Property.

-The `encrypted` key contains an Encryption Object that indicates how a given resource has been encrypted or obfuscated, and provides relevant information for decryption.
+The Encryption Module defines how a given resource has been encrypted or obfuscated, and provides relevant information for decryption by a User Agent.

+## Encrypted

+The `encrypted` key is a Link Property and contains an Encryption Object.

 ## Encryption Object